anchor14/anchor-blog/src/blogs/gunshots.md

 I am not saying I am or was good at unlearning such lessons nor better at fighting inertia.
 I really was one of the many.
 I can’t turn the time back and save anyone from gunshots.
 Neither can anyone.
 But the least I could do after failing to take proper action when I should have, especially as a soldier, I have to learn.

 So this is what I learned.

 Set some kind of alert system, whether it is written down rules, reflective writing, or whatever works for you.

 When your alert system rings, unlearn the lesson, prevent your inertia, and do the right thing.

-And this would tackle a wider range of things.
-For example, the standard Korean education system teaches you that being good at exams means having a good understanding of the subject.
-This led me to reverse engineer what could come out in exams and study those.
-When i did well in exams, I believed I was actually learning, which I wasn’t. s